MRSa/InventoryManager/Readme.md

-# InventoryManager: Android App to Organize Your Belongings, especially for your books
+# GOKIGEN Bookshelf: Android App to Organize Your Belongings, especially for your books

 ## Screenshots